diazridzky/Fatal-Police-Shootings-in-the-US/README.md

 Link to the dataset: https://www.kaggle.com/andrewmvd/police-deadly-force-usage-us

 # Motivation
-I'm trying to understand the trend of police shootings in the US plus trying to solve what factors made the shootings occured.
+To understand the trend of police shootings in the US plus trying to solve what factors made the shootings occured.

 # Code and Libaries Used
 * Python Version: 3.9.5